lorforlinux/docs.beagleboard.io/books/pru-cookbook/01case/case.rst

    simpPRU is a procedural programming language that is statically typed.
    Variables and functions must be assigned data types during compilation.
-   It is typesafe, and data types of variables are decided during compilation. simPRU codes have a +.sim+ extension. simpPRU provides a console app to use Remoteproc functionality.
+   It is type-safe, and data types of variables are decided during compilation. simPRU codes have a +.sim+ extension. simpPRU provides a console app to use Remoteproc functionality.